-It includes a framework for decision making across the business and provides guidance on the standards of behaviour expected of our people.
+The PGF includes a framework for decision making across the business and provides guidance on the standards of behaviour expected of our people.

-The Board regularly reviews the PGF and Group Policies to ensure they comply with current and emerging legislation and consistently reflects best practice and stakeholder expectations.
+The Board regularly reviews the PGF and Group Policies to ensure they comply with current and emerging legislation and consistently reflect best practice and stakeholder expectations.
 During the reporting period, the Company has continued to build on its strong foundation of governance to continually improve on its approach to governance.
 The Company has allocated additional resources to strengthen the Governance and Assurance function in order to support the needs of the businesses within the Group.

-During the reporting period, the Company also developed and implemented the Health, Safety and Wellbeing Policy, the Environmental Policy, the Capital Management Policy, the Sustainability Policy, the Climate Change Position Statement, an Indigenous Peoples Position Statement, and its FY22 Modern Slavery Statement as well as in excess of 20 Group Standards.
-These Standards define the Groupwide minimum mandatory requirements for high-risk and business critical activities.
-These include financial and nonfinancial controls, decision-making authorities that operate together with the Delegation of Authority
+During the reporting period, the Company also developed and implemented an Indigenous Peoples Position Statement, and additional Group Standards as part of the PGF.
+These Standards define the Group-wide minimum mandatory requirements for high-risk and business critical activities.
+These include financial and non-financial controls, decision-making authorities that operate together with the Delegation of Authority.